Deuterium: Spectroscopy

 In quantum mechanics, the energy levels of electrons in atoms depend on the reduced mass of the system of electron and nucleus.
 For a hydrogen atom, the role of reduced mass is most simply seen in the Bohr model of the atom, where the reduced mass appears in a simple calculation of the Rydberg constant and Rydberg equation, but the reduced mass also appears in the Schrödinger equation, and the Dirac equation for calculating atomic energy levels.

 The reduced mass of the system in these equations is close to the mass of a single electron, but differs from it by a small amount about equal to the ratio of mass of the electron to the nucleus.
 For ^{1}H, this amount is about 1837/1836, or 1.000545, and for ^{2}H it is even smaller: 3671/3670, or 1.000272.
-The energies of electronic spectra lines for ^{2}H and ^{1}H therefore differ by the ratio of these two numbers, which is 1.000272.
+The energies of electronic spectra lines for ^{2}H and ^{1}H therefore differ by the ratio of these two numbers, which is also very close to 1.000272.
 The wavelengths of all deuterium spectroscopic lines are shorter than the corresponding lines of light hydrogen, by 0.0272%.
 In astronomical observation, this corresponds to a blue Doppler shift of 0.0272% of the speed of light, or 81.6 km/s.

 The differences are much more pronounced in vibrational spectroscopy such as infrared spectroscopy and Raman spectroscopy, and in rotational spectra such as microwave spectroscopy because the reduced mass of the deuterium is markedly higher than that of protium.
 In nuclear magnetic resonance spectroscopy, deuterium has a very different NMR frequency (e.g. 61 MHz when protium is at 400 MHz) and is much less sensitive.
-Deuterated solvents are usually used in protium NMR to prevent the solvent from overlapping with the signal, though deuterium NMR on its own right is also possible.
+Deuterated solvents are usually used in protium NMR to prevent the solvent from overlapping with the signal, though deuterium NMR in its own right is also possible.